spaze/oprah-proxy/README.md

 !["Everybody gets a proxy" logo](logo.jpg)

 Opera "VPN" introduced in Opera 38 Developer Edition is not a VPN, it's actually a proxy for the browser only, but it's free and unlimited so why not use it for some other apps, too.
+There's also [Opera VPN for iOS](https://itunes.apple.com/us/app/opera-free-vpn-unlimited-free/id1080756781?mt=8) which is a real VPN.
+This is about the browser one.

 ## Usage
 Just run `oprah-proxy.py`.
 It will generate credentials for you and list available proxies so you can use them elsewhere.
 Unfortunately I've had no success using any of these proxies as a proxy for `curl` for example.
 But it works with OpenSSL's `s_client` tool and the script will also print the required command for you.